Top tips to save money as a student

 Make sure you apply for student finance early and check out what grants and bursaries are available.

-If you have a disability or a child or are from a disadvantaged background you may be entitled to extra support.
+If you have a disability, a child, or are from a disadvantaged background, you might be entitled to extra support.

 If you can work in your free time to earn extra money it can help to make your maintenance loans and grants go further.